Nonprofit Technology Roadmap

 3Scope One Phase Leaders Can Actually Approve

-A well-scoped phase has:
+A well-scoped roadmap phase has:

 • A clear outcome